brianzhang2101/Creative-Works-/README.md

 ![](Bumper-Cars-Side.png)
 ![](Bumper-Cars-Top.png)

 So I've always been a fan of Mortal Kombat and at the end of 2018 when I had seen the out of the blue new game trailer drop, I was pretty hyped enough to actually make some fan-art.
 This was an original "pixel-art adaptation" of a shot from the trailer.
-Yes, I did draw every single damn pixel by hand (yes, a mouse).
+Yes, I did draw every single damn pixel by hand (and yes, a mouse).

 ![](Scorpion.png)